nightscout/trio-docs/docs/EN/operate/build.md

 ## Where is my Download

 If you have Xcode open, you can right-click on any file and select `Show in Finder`.
-Then at the bottom of the Finder window, right click on the Trio folder and select `New Terminal at Folder`.
+Then at the bottom of the Finder window, right-click on the Trio folder and select `New Terminal at Folder`.

-If you do not have Xcode open, you can use finder to locate the directory where the BuildTrio script saved the code.
+If you do not have Xcode open, you can use *Finder* to locate the directory where the BuildTrio script saved the code.
 The directory is named after the branch with the date and time for the download:

 * Released (main) branch: Downloads/BuildTrio/Trio_main-[date-time]/Trio
     * Example: ~/Downloads/BuildTrio/Trio_main-220122-1352/Trio
 * Development (dev) branch: Downloads/BuildTrio/Trio_dev-[date-time]/Trio
     * Example: ~/Downloads/BuildTrio/Trio_dev-220108-1827/Trio

-Use finder to open a Terminal window at the Trio directory by right-clicking on it and selecting `New Terminal at Folder`.
+Use *Finder* to open a Terminal window at the Trio directory by right-clicking on it and selecting `New Terminal at Folder`.

 To open Xcode, type `xed .` in the Terminal.